Retaining Employees In The Era Of Well-Being

 The option for a more flexible working life accelerated during the Covid-19 pandemic and looks to be here to stay.
 At least that’s what will happen if the employee population get their way.
 The CIPD found 71% of workers view a flexible working pattern as important when considering a role.

-Love it or hate it, flexible working has become an expectation following the pandemic.
-Being forced to work from home made people recognise the autonomy that comes with remote work, which is now valued far more than perks such as the games areas and unlimited cold brew that were designed to create a ‘unique’ office culture.
 Add into the mix how a global pandemic has led to employees realising the value of their well-being, and you get an idea of why employees now see flexible working as a necessary choice.
 And with so many organisations offering hybrid or remote roles, employees are willing to jump ship if their employer isn’t adapting in line with the market.
 Within a 12-month period from 2022-23, 2 million UK employees left a job due to a lack of flexibility.

-Communication of Retention Strategies
+Communication of Employee Retention Strategies

 With the greatest will in the world, a retention strategy won’t be effective unless employees know and understand it.